-The infection prevention and control measures to prevent transmission of respiratory illnesses in the practice was discussed with Mr Mann.
+The infection prevention and control measures to prevent transmission of respiratory illnesses in the practice was discussed with the practice manager.
 It was confirmed that arrangements are in place in keeping with the Health and Social Care Public Health Agency guidance Infection Prevention and Control Measures for Respiratory illnesses March 2023 and the Infection Prevention and Control Manual for Northern Ireland.
-Mr Mann regularly checks Department of Health (DoH) websites for further advisory information, guidance and alerts in this regard.
+The practice manager regularly checks DoH websites for further advisory information, guidance and alerts in this regard.

 There was an overarching IPC policy and associated procedures in place.
 Review of these documents demonstrated that they reflected legislation and best practice guidance.
-Mr Mann confirmed there was a nominated lead dental nurse who had responsibility for IPC and decontamination in the practice.
+The practice manager confirmed there was a nominated lead dental nurse who had responsibility for IPC and decontamination in the practice.
 The lead dental nurse had undertaken IPC and decontamination training in line with their continuing professional development and had retained the necessary training certificates as evidence.